Courageous living: if you’re like most people, you probably don’t think about that too often.

 What would you do if you knew you couldn’t fail?

-I stopped asking it long ago because it wasn’t particularly helpful for my clients.
-And now, years later, I think I finally understand why.
+Eventually I stopped asking it because I realized it wasn’t helping my clients.
+Now, years later, I think I finally understand why.

-I’ve come to believe our deepest fears aren’t really about failure.
-More likely they’re about how we’ll make it through those experiences of disappointment and heartbreak when we set out towards the unknown.
+It makes perfect sense that we might not be able to imagine how we’ll make it through another experience of disappointment and heartbreak when we set out towards the unknown.

-So perhaps the better question to ask is…
+Perhaps the better question to ask is this…

-What would you do if you knew you could not only heal from the heartbreak that may come your way, but also discover something on the other side of it that is beautiful and unexpected?
+What would you do if you knew you could not only heal from the heartbreak and pain that may come with your courageous decision, but also discover something on the other side of it that is beautiful and unexpected?

-So with the holidays upon us, is there an invitation here for you to enhance your own heartfelt participation in the world?
+So is there an invitation here for you to enhance your own heartfelt participation in the world?